 The challenge for any provider of cloud Software-as-a-Service (SaaS) offering is to provide generic functionality that meets broad customer needs.
 The pre-cloud ERP market was characterized by software customized to deal with complexity.
 Today, the SaaS market is all about simple and vanilla.
 No matter how loudly ERP vendors repeat the ‘run simple’ myth, the simple truth is that ERP is complex.

 ERP SaaS vendors are adding some industry functionality, but the public sector is their lowest priority.
-This observation come through reading product announcements from leading ERP vendors where private sector industry packages are provided well before anything for the public sector.
-The result is that governments who have highly customized ERP systems operating on-premises find their vendor’s SaaS offering is insufficient.
+This observation comes through reading product announcements from leading ERP vendors where private sector industry packages are provided well before anything for the public sector.
+The result is that governments who have highly customized ERP systems operating on-premises find their vendor’s SaaS offering insufficient.

 The underlying platforms for many of these solutions differ between on-premises and cloud, meaning that the software is not portable across deployment options, which increases vendor lock-in.
 In addition, many of the product suites include ‘acquired’ modules that were developed on different technologies which makes interoperability difficult.